 Tracking installs alone doesn't show quality.
 Monitor in-app events like registration completion, first purchase, or level completion to measure true campaign ROI and user lifetime value.

-4. Short Attribution Windows
+4. Attribution Windows That Are Too Short

 5. Not Testing Deep Links